 INTRODUCTION

 The new Coronavirus (COVID-19) is an emerging disease responsible for infecting millions of people and killing thousands worldwide since the first notification until nowadays, according to the World Health Organization (WHO) \cite{whoCOVID19,SOHRABI202071}.
-Also according to WHO, Brazil registered 40.581 confirmed cases until April 22th 2020, holding the 12th position in the world ranking in the number of confirmed cases of COVID-19, and 2nd position in the Americas (behind the United States only).
+Also according to WHO, Brazil registered 40.581 confirmed cases until April 22th 2020, holding the 12th position in the world ranking in the number of confirmed cases of COVID-19, and 2nd position in the Americas (behind the United States of America only).

 Due to the impacts of the COVID-19 pandemic in people’s lives and the world’s economy, the governments and population are most concerned with (i) when the COVID-19 outbreak will peak; (ii) how long the outbreak will last and (iii) how many people will eventually be infected \cite{zhang2020predicting}.
-Further, Boccaletti et al. \cite{boccaletti2020modeling} have identified at least three scientific communities that may cooperate in the effort to deal with the current pandemic: (1) the community of applied mathematicians, virologists and epidemiologists, developing sophisticated diffusion models to the specific properties of a given pathogen; (2) the community of complex systems scientists who study the spread of infections using compartmental models, using methods and principles from statistical mechanics and nonlinear dynamics; and (3) the community of scientists who incorporate artificial intelligence (AI) and deep learning to produce accurate predictive models.
+Further, Boccaletti et al. \cite{boccaletti2020modeling} have identified at least three scientific communities that may cooperate in the effort to deal with the current pandemic: (i) the community of applied mathematicians, virologists and epidemiologists, developing sophisticated diffusion models to the specific properties of a given pathogen; (ii) the community of complex systems scientists who study the spread of infections using compartmental models, using methods and principles from statistical mechanics and nonlinear dynamics; and (iii) the community of scientists who incorporate artificial intelligence (AI) and most specifically deep learning approaches to produce accurate predictive models.
 Also, different studies are evaluating the impacts of COVID-19 on society, whether through predictions of future cases, as well as variables capable of helping to understand the spread of this disease \cite{becerra2020forecasting, fanelli2020analysis,FONG2020106282,ROOSA2020256,EFFENBERGER2020}.

 Moreover, epidemiological time series forecasting plays an important role in health public system, once it allows the managers to develop strategic planning to avoid possible epidemics.
 Forecasting diseases as accurate as possible is important due to their impact on the public health system.
 To ensure this accuracy, AI models have been widely used to forecast epidemiological time series over the years \cite{davis2019genetic, ribeiro2019forecasting,CHAKRABORTY2019121266}.
 Moreover, in the AI context, Vaishya et al. \cite{VAISHYA2020337} presented a review of trends in COVID-19 data analysis.

 Regarding this context, the objective of this paper is to explore and comparing the predictive capacity of machine learning regression models and statistical models, in the task of forecasting one, three, and six-days ahead COVID-19 cumulative cases, in the Brazilian context.
 In this respect, datasets of ten Brazilian states with a high incidence of COVID-19 are adopted to evaluates the forecasting efficiency through of the autoregressive integrated moving average (ARIMA), cubist regression (CUBIST), random forest (RF), ridge regression (RIDGE), and support vector regression (SVR), and stacking-ensemble learning models.
-In the stacking modeling, which is an effective ensemble learning approach \cite{ribeiro2020ensemble, moreno2019very}, Cubist, RF, RIDGE, and SVR are used as base-learners (weak models), and gaussian process (GP) as meta-learner (strong model).
-The out-of-sample forecasting accuracy of each model is compared by the improvement percentage index (IP), mean absolute errors (MAE), and symmetric mean absolute percentage error (SMAPE).
+In the stacking learning modeling, which is an effective ensemble learning approach \cite{ribeiro2020ensemble, moreno2019very}, Cubist, RF, RIDGE, and SVR are used as base-learners (weak models), and gaussian process (GP) as meta-learner (strong model).
+The out-of-sample forecasting accuracy of each model is compared by some performance metrics such as the improvement percentage index (IP), mean absolute errors (MAE), and symmetric mean absolute percentage error (SMAPE).